giorgiopiatti/in-app-purchase-api/README.md

-# in-app-purchase-api
+# In app purchase API

-In app purchase API for validation and back-end
+In app purchase API for validation and back-end of Google subscription.

+# Notes
+This package is currently under development